Violence against women in the United States: Statistics

 When compared to other ethnicities, Native American women experience sexual assault and rape rates that are 2.5 higher.
 Though the Violence Against Women Act was reauthorized in 2013, most tribes struggle to fund jails, courts, jails, law enforcement, judges, and prevention programs.

+Studies by the Pan American Health Organization and the World Health Organization reported that violence against women remains widespread across the Americas.
+According to a 2025 regional estimate, nearly 123 million women and girls aged 15 and older—approximately one-third of the female population in the region—have experienced physical or sexual violence at least once in their lives.

+Women with disabilities in the United States experience significantly higher rates of gender-based violence compared to women without disabilities.
+According to the U.S. Centers for Disease Control and Prevention (CDC), more than one in four women in the country has a disability.
+Both women and men with disabilities face increased risks of sexual violence and intimate partner violence.
+Data from the National Intimate Partner and Sexual Violence Survey (NISVS) indicate that a substantial proportion of female rape victims had a disability at the time of the assault.

+Advocacy and public health reports highlight several structural factors that increase vulnerability.
+Many women with disabilities rely on caregivers or personal assistants for daily living tasks, which can create power imbalances and opportunities for abuse.
+Such abuse may include physical or sexual violence, neglect, withholding of mobility aids or medication, or coercive control over reproductive and sexual decisions.

+Workplace violence disproportionately affects women with disabilities.
+A 2023 poll by The 19th News found that nearly half of women with disabilities reported experiencing sexual harassment or assault in the workplace—significantly higher than the rate reported by women without disabilities.

+Researchers warn that the true prevalence of violence against women with disabilities is likely underestimated due to barriers in reporting, communication challenges, and social isolation.
+Limited access to shelters, legal services, and accessible reporting mechanisms further restricts many survivors from receiving support or justice.

 Concerns About Data

 Statistics are lacking for violence against Native American women who reside on reservations.
 This data can also be combined with violence statistics from Native American women who do not live on reservations.
 Data sets often combine many different Indigenous nations, so there is not much data on specific communities.
 This becomes problematic because there are varying levels of violence within each tribe.
 Data is unknown because no agency collects such information.
 The data is also further obscured because homeless people are often not included in The National Crime Victimization Survey and Native American people make up a significant portion of the homeless population.
 The data also suggests that Native American women experience violence by perpetrators who are often not Native which is often met with skepticism by tribes and researchers who see this as data as a major anomaly that distracts from better understanding the issue.